jilliangmeehan/viatrix/content/notes/characters/parsifal.md

 ---

 ## tl;dr
-* parsifal was a mondstadt aristocrat from 1000 years ago, heir to the landrich family
+* parsifal was a [[mondstadt]] aristocrat from 1000 years ago, heir to the landrich family
 * two brothers: eberhart (illegitimate heir) & ingbert (legitimate heir)
 * he became a “phantom thief” and stole from the aristocracy to give to the poor etc

 > His chivalric nature and desire for justice, egged on by Eberhart led him to become a vigilante who targeted his fellow aristocrats.
 Eberhart would eventually turn on him, forcing him to flee to Liyue in disgrace.
 He joined the Skipper's crew and eventually met his end in battle against the sea monster that the Skipper sought to take revenge on.

-the heart of depth artifact set tells the story of his travels with the skipper (as a bonus: HoD is from the dragonspine domain & [[notes/characters/playable/childe|childe]] has some weird connections with dragonspine lol)
+the [[heart of depth]] artifact set tells the story of his travels with the skipper.

-the exile set might also be about parsifal but it gets a little muddy. first, it’s unclear if parsifal was exiled from mondstadt or if just chose to leave. second, the exile’s goblet was a family heirloom of the exile & it says he carved out the gem himself, whereas all the other parsifal lore says *he* carved out the sapphire of a goblet he stole from some noble house. who knows! could be another exiled aristocrat, but a lot of the details do seem to match up.
+[[the exile]] set might also be about parsifal but it gets a little muddy. first, it’s unclear if parsifal was exiled from mondstadt or if just chose to leave. second, the exile’s goblet was a family heirloom of the exile & it says he carved out the gem himself, whereas all the other parsifal lore says *he* carved out the sapphire of a goblet he stole from some noble house. who knows! could be another exiled aristocrat, but a lot of the details do seem to match up.

 ## blue-eyed spear witch
-sometime while parsifal was in mondstadt, he met the **blue-eyed spear witch**—who was a servant for an aristocratic family at the time.
+sometime while parsifal was in mondstadt, he met the **[[blue-eyed spear witch]]**—who was a servant for an aristocratic family at the time.

 > he was leaving a mansion with stolen goods and noticed a woman in a window whose eyes were as blue as the gem in the silver cup he had just stolen.
 Struck by her beauty, he climbed up to her, pried the blue gem out of the silver cup and gave it to her as a gift.

 > Unfortunately, this blue gem had the crest of the ruling family on it, and when the woman's master found out she had it, she was punished, which caused her to become angry at Parsifal despite still being in love with him.
 The next time they met she warned that someday she would pay him back for the scars inflicted on her due to his actions, and they seemingly never met again.

-at some point before leaving mondstadt, parsifal stopped at the shop in heart’s desire (sapphire) to buy “the special wine that helps you forget about the one you long for” but it has already been purchased by the blue-eyed spear witch, who exchanged the sapphire he gave her for the wine.
+at some point before leaving mondstadt, parsifal stopped at the shop in [[heart’s desire (sapphire)]] to buy “the special [[wine]] that helps you forget about the one you long for” but it has already been purchased by the blue-eyed spear witch, who exchanged the sapphire he gave her for the wine.

-the wine and song catalyst description tells the story of them meeting but gives them a happy ending where they went to explore the world together—“For no matter how the real story went, or how the two truly ended up, wine and songs brim with hope.”
+the [[wine and song]] catalyst description tells the story of them meeting but gives them a happy ending where they went to explore the world together—“For no matter how the real story went, or how the two truly ended up, wine and songs brim with hope.”

-supposedly, eberhart was trained by the blue-eyed spear witch after parsifal left mondstadt & later killed her—i don’t think it explicitly says anywhere that she died, but it’s heavily implied in the crescent pike weapon description
+supposedly, eberhart was trained by the blue-eyed spear witch after parsifal left mondstadt & later killed her—i don’t think it explicitly says anywhere that she died, but it’s heavily implied in the [[crescent pike]] weapon description

-one other thing that i’m still not sure about that swirls around in my head a lot is the hex and hound book, which is about two shapeshifting sisters, one of which has blue eyes. i think it’s possible this is the blue-eyed spear witch, and if *that’s* true i think it’s possible she survived.
+one other thing that i’m still not sure about that swirls around in my head a lot is the [[hex and hound]] book, which is about two shapeshifting sisters, one of which has blue eyes. i think it’s possible this is the blue-eyed spear witch, and if *that’s* true i think it’s possible she survived.

 ## eberhart
 eberhart was the half-brother of parsifal & ingbert — he resented his noble lineage & wanted to “recapture the glory and pride of ancient nobility” and “destroy these rotten foundations.”[^1]

-he was the owner of the unnamed gladiator that was killed by vennessa from the gladiator artifact set (to give you a sense of the timeline).
+he was the owner of the unnamed gladiator that was killed by [[vennessa]] from the [[gladiator]] artifact set (to give you a sense of the timeline).

-he went on an expedition to dragonspine with ingbert & and a few other aristocrats—on this expedition, he laid traps & killed the others. he was supposedly gravely wounded, and we’re not sure if he lived / made it back to mondstadt.
+he went on an expedition to [[dragonspine]] with ingbert & and a few other aristocrats—on this expedition, he laid traps & killed the others. he was supposedly gravely wounded, and we’re not sure if he lived / made it back to mondstadt.

-later, he became the blue-eyed spear witch’s disciple (knowing she was in love with parsifal) “to learn the fatal loophole in her art, all the better to slay her with…” & killed her[^1]
+later, he became the [[blue-eyed spear witch]]’s disciple (knowing she was in love with parsifal) “to learn the fatal loophole in her art, all the better to slay her with…” & killed her[^1]

 > So what if those who came after should despise me?
 I will do anything to achieve my goals.

 ## the many versions of parsifal
-parsifal is an opera written by richard wagner, based on the arthurian story parzival that was written about a character named percival. are we taking notes.
+parsifal is an [[opera]] written by richard wagner, based on the arthurian story parzival that was written about a character named percival. are we taking notes.

 > [!NOTE]
 > **important to note:** genshin *loves* wagner. they are obsessed with this guy.